PranavKohli24/Moviezo/README.md

 # Moviezo
 Moviezo is an ecommerce platform for movies.
-It used React.js (using create React app) and firebase.
+It used React.js and firebase.

 The code is in 'new_branch'